Companies are fighting each other over who gets to hire the best accounting analyst.

 Your resume must check all the boxes inside the recruiter's mind for "perfect candidate."

-And to do that, you have to read through the job offer carefully and identify the company's needs.
+And to do that, you have to read through the job description carefully and identify the company's needs.

 Why is the company hiring?
 What can I bring to the table?
 And how do I show that on my resume?